Article Updated April 10, 2026 by Lauri Gravina

 415 Gettysburg Street

-A used bookstore focused on artbooks that’s also an art gallery that’s also a performance space…whatever you want it to be!
-Bottom Feeder Books is one of the best places in Pittsburgh to hear local and national authors read their work, as well as to find rare and esoteric books.
+A used bookstore focused on artbooks… that’s also an art gallery…that’s also a performance space, that’s Bottom Feeder Books.
+It’s an intimate space to hear local and national authors read their work, as well as it’s the spot to find rare and esoteric books.
 Beware, though—it’s difficult to leave without seeing something you want to take home.

 Kelly Strayhorn Theater